-In this article we will show you, How to apply SSIS Package Configuration using Environment Variable with example.
-We already explained the list of Package Configurations in our previous article.
-SO, please refer SSIS Package Configuration to understand the same.
+How to apply SSIS Package Configuration using Environment Variable with example?.
+We previously described the list of Package Configurations in the SSIS Package Configuration article.

-Before we start the package configuration, You have to create environment variables.
+Before we start the SSIS package configuration, You have to create environment variables.
 So that you can access them while configuring the package.
-In order to create Environment Variables, Go to the Control Panel -> System and Security -> System and click on the Advanced System Settings.
+To create Environment Variables, Go to the Control Panel -> System and Security -> System and click on the Advanced System Settings.

-Simple, and elegant way is type Environment Var in search bar, and select the Edit the System Environment variables option as we shown below.
+Simple, and elegant way is type Environment Var in the search bar, and select the Edit the System Environment variables option.

-By selecting the Edit the System Environment variables option, system properties window will be opened as we shown below.
-In order to add new system variable, please click on the Environment variables.. button.
+By selecting the Edit the System Environment variables option, the system properties window will open.
+To add a new system variable, please click on the Environment variables.. button.

-Once you click on the Environment variables.. button, below shown window will be opened.
-Here you can see all the existing variables, and its values.
-Please click on the New.. button to add new variable.
+Once you click on the Environment variables.. button, below shown window will open.
+Here you can see all the existing variables and their values.
+Please click on the New.. button to add a new variable.